Adult Informed Consent, Office Policy, HIPAA and Legal Engagement Logo

 Any written reports or other documents that I as the therapist am required to prepare in connection with proceedings regarding yourself, whether requested by you or others, will accrue the following fees:

-1. $300 (three hundred dollars) for up to two hours of the therapist’s time in preparing the report, which shall be paid in advance.
+1. $400 (four hundred and fifty dollars) for up to two hours of the therapist’s time in preparing the report, which shall be paid in advance.

-2. Time expended by the therapist in excess of the above, shall accrue fees of $150 (one hundred and fifty dollars) per hour or fraction of it.
+2. Time expended by the therapist in excess of the above, shall accrue fees of $200 (two hundred and sixty dollars) per hour or fraction of it.

 3. All fees shall be earned regardless of whether the request for the report is later cancelled or whether the report is used.